 \section{Langevin equation}

-In order to elucidate main properties of diffusive systems, we recall basic information about motion of a free particle under action of Gaussian white noise (GWN).
+In order to elucidate the main properties of diffusive systems, we recall basic information about the motion of a free particle under the action of Gaussian white noise (GWN).
 These information are provided to underline differences between a free motion and a motion with a drift.
-The motion of a free particle under action of GWN is described by the following Langevin equation
+The motion of a free particle under the action of GWN is described by the following Langevin equation

 where $\xi(t)$ is the Gaussian white noise satisfying

 The Langevin equation~(\ref{eq:langevin}) defines trajectories of the Wiener process (Brownian motion) \cite{gardiner2009}.
 Eq.~(\ref{eq:langevin}) is associated with the Smoluchowski--Fokker--Planck equation \cite{risken1996fokker,gardiner2009}, which describes the evolution of the probability density $p=p(x,t|x_0,t_0)=\langle \delta(x-x(t)) \rangle $